kengraf/UNH-IT718/Lab6-Database-Session/README.md

 # Database Session

 > [!NOTE]
-> This lab only needs to be completed using AWS.
+> Instructions for this lab are only provided for AWS.
+> It is acceptable to submit equivalent functionality in Azure and GCP.

 > [!IMPORTANT]
 > Instructions are provided for AWS, Azure, and GCP.
 Pick only one for your lab report.